Skip to secondary navigation Skip to main content

 A

-• Accessibility Conformance Report (ACR) – or equivalent: A representation of how the product meets the applicable Section 508 Technical Standards.
-Currently, the most common way an ACR is completed is by using the VPAT® template created by the IT Industry Council (ITI).
+• Accessibility Conformance Report (ACR) – or equivalent: A representation of how the product meets applicable Section 508 technical standards, typically using the VPAT® template or a test report.

-• Accessibility statement: The statement on your agency’s primary website, including contact information and method for providing feedback on your website’s accessibility.
+• Accessibility Statement: The statement on the reporting entity’s primary website, including a number of requirements per “Strengthening Digital Accessibility and the Management of Section 508 of the Rehabilitation Act“ (M-24-08), including contact information and method for providing feedback on your website’s accessibility.
 For additional examples, and directions on accessibility statements, see “Developing a Website Accessibility Statement” on Section508.gov.

-• Affinity Group: A place for employees who identify as having a disability, cognitive or physical health condition, and their allies.
+• Affinity Group: A community for employees with disabilities or health conditions, and their allies.

-• Agency Official Communication: [see E205.3] Electronic content that is not public facing and constitutes official business that is in one or more of the following categories:
+• Agency Official Communication: [see E205.3] Electronic content that is not public facing and constitutes official business in one or more of the following categories:

-• Almost always: Activities that are performed 90% or more of the time.
+• Almost always: Refers to actions performed approximately 90% of the time or more.

 B